Pilibhit: Gandhi Stadium

+This stadium is under control of the Indian government.
+This stadium is mainly used for hockey, football, and karate.

+Other stadiums

+Various educational institutions have their own sports grounds, including DGIC, St. Aloysius, Rama College, and SVM college.
+The city teams have produced many national level athletes who represented themselves at national tournaments and different events and have won a few state level and national level competitions on various events.

+Infrastructure

+The city's roads are in poor condition, making them inadequate for smooth transportation.
+The roads are highly congested, which hinders the city's growth and development compared to other cities in India.
+Waterlogging during floods, caused by inadequate stormwater drainage, is a frequent issue in the city.

 Demographics

 As of the 2011 India census, District Pilibhit had a population of 2,037,225.
 Pilibhit district is the 46th most populous Districts of Uttar Pradesh.
 Pilibhit City has 197,455 people.
 Males constitute 52.94% of the population and females 47.06%.
 Pilibhit has an average literacy rate of 63.58%, lower than the national average of 74.04%.
 Male literacy is 73.46%, and female literacy is 52.43%.
 In Pilibhit, 14.58% of the population is under 6 years of age.

+In 1901, the population of the district was 470,339, a decrease of 3% on the previous decade.

 Studies reveal that the poverty level in the district is associated with the social identity, source of livelihood, landless and level of education of the head of the household.
 Education is a crucial instrument for raising income levels of people and moving out of the vicious circle of poverty.
 A study done by Delhi-based NGO, Nav Bharat Nirman indicates a strong correlation between educational attainment and poverty levels among various social classes in the district.
 The incidence of poverty is much higher among scheduled castes (SC) and scheduled tribes (ST) households in Pilibhit.
 Nearly 60 percent of SC households were below the poverty line in Pilibhit in 1999–2000.
 However, this proportion came down to 45.23 percent in 2007–08.